Yoanndp/anticheat-server-sided/README.md

 Anticheat Server Sided
 ===================
-This is a simple anticheat server sided for GDPSes.
+This is a simple anticheat server sided for GDPS's. (compatible with CvoltonGDPS source)

 ----------

 Its functioning
 -------------
- It has multiple actions:
+It performs multiple actions:

  >- It considers the total amount of stars from all online levels.
  >- It considers the total amount of stars from all map packs.